DA0-DA0/dao-dao-ui/packages/stateful/hooks/useWebSocket.README.md

 This hook accepts two required arguments and 1 optional argument:

-- `expectedType` (required, string): The type of message you're expecting to receive.
+- `expectedTypeOrTypes` (required, string or string array): The type or types of message you're expecting to receive.
-- `onMessage` (required, function): A callback function that will be called when a message is received if its contained `type` matches the `expectedType`.
+- `onMessage` (required, function): A callback function that will be called when a message is received if its contained `type` matches the expected type(s).
 It will be passed the `data` object from the message payload.
 - `defaultFallbackData` (optional, object): This only makes sense after the hook's response is explained, below.
 Keep reading.